-Yes.
-Our environmental packaging strategy focuses on elimination, innovation, and circulation, to enhance customer experience while driving progress toward the circular economy.
+Our sustainable packaging strategy has three focus areas, aiming to enhance customer experience while driving progress toward a circular and net zero carbon economy:

 To learn more about the HP General Specification for the Environment program, see http://www.hp.com/go/sustainability_gse.

-More information is available in our HP Sustainable Impact Report at www.hp.com/go/report.
+More information is available in the 2022 HP Sustainable Impact Report at www.hp.com/go/report.

 1 Calculated as the percentage of primary plastic packaging (by weight) reduced per unit shipped.
 Excludes secondary and tertiary packaging components.
 Includes HP personal systems and printer hardware packaging.
 Does not include packaging for the following: Graphics Solutions hardware other than PageWide XL and DesignJet printers; 3D printing hardware; print supplies; refurbished products; and accessories such as third-party options, drop in box, and aftermarket options.